 - Inventory - This number varies depending upon how you wish to serve your customers and the retailers you partner with.

 - Computer and accessories - $1,000

 - Point of Sale software - Most software can now be customized to fit your retail needs - $1,000 - $2,800

 - Insurance - Speak with a professional to ensure your insurance needs are met.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your tile business is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your tile business is sued.
+There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 Open a business bank account

 - This separates your personal assets from your company's assets, which is necessary for personal asset protection.

 - It also makes accounting and tax filing easier.